Tax Back For College Courses

 Thinking about returning to third level education?
 For many people, their intention to pursue further education is often put off by the costs involved in doing so.
 However, did you know that you can claim tax back on fees paid for third level courses, subject to certain conditions?

 To help you get up to speed on the tax relief available for third level courses, we’ve outlined the most important points to note.

 Who is Eligible?

 Tax relief at the standard rate of income tax (currently 20%) is available on tuition fees on qualifying courses.
-Even if you choose to pay for a course in installments, you may still be eligible.
+Even if you choose to pay for a course in instalments, you may still be eligible.

 Tax relief is applicable on tuition fees including the Student Contribution fee.
 However, tax relief cannot be claimed against examination fees, registration fees and administration fees.